 There was also a lower number of species and a higher number of turret snails in the areas with more sediment.
 Turret snails are not normally found on rocky shores but in sandier and muddier areas.
 Sally points out that the investigators need to explore these findings further as they could just be caused by weather.

-In 2018, the students and researchers are collecting more information to better compare the build-up of sediment over time and between sites, as well as watching for changes in the sea life at these sites.
+Now, the students and researchers are collecting more information to better compare the build-up of sediment over time and between sites, as well as watching for changes in the sea life at these sites.

 The students have already suggested some ideas as to how we can start protecting the environment from dredging: carry out long-term monitoring, change how the dredge is used or designed so that it contains as much sediment as possible with fewer ‘spills’, and find out where the safest place is to dump the sediment once it’s been vacuumed from the harbour.